• Skip to secondary menu

 Colorful and a delicious feast!

-The pork ribs were seasoned with my own made up spice rub, so good!
-I’ll post what spices I used to make up your spice rub, good for grilling meats, stir fried vegetables or sprinkle on salads!
+The pork ribs were seasoned with Madras South Indian Curry, good for grilling meats, stir fried vegetables or sprinkling on salads!

 View this post on Instagram